uberVelocity/water-management-dashboard/README.md

 <a href="url"><img src="Selection_657.png" align="left" height="600" width="480" ></a>

 ## Architecture
 The architecture follows the following structure.
 Sensors of different types send data continuously through a distributed message broker.
 Messages are consumed by a consumer who inserts sensor data into a database.
 From the other end, clients connect to a frontend.
 From there, different requests can be made to either an authorization service, or to a data service.
 These services have access to the two different types of databases which both store different things namely data and clients.
 What is not visible in the diagram is the socket connection between the frontend clients and a backend service that consumes the same data as the broker consumers and feeds it to the frontend.
 Everything runs in Docker, is orchestrated by Kubernetes, load balanced by Kubernetes services, and external traffic is routed via an ingress controller.
 ![Architecture](architecture.png)

+## Everything can scale
+What is crucial in this architecture is that every module is set up for scaling to a number limited only by the hardware upon which it is deployed.
+Stateful services have affinity rules in their `.yaml` files that describe how they should be distributed to ensure solid replication.
+Increasing the number of services is done via the `replicas: N` field in `.yaml` files or by the `kubectl --scale` flag.

 ## Frontend
 **Technologies:** HTML, CSS, Javascript, Vue.JS, Buefy, Axios, Vuex, ApexCharts, Socket.io, NGINX